ChenLiu-1996/starter-hugo-academic/content/publication/pub_2023_num1_DSE/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *International Conference on Machine Learning Workshop*, and *IEEE Conference on Information Science and Systems*
+publication: In *International Conference on Machine Learning Workshop (ICMLW)*, and *IEEE Conference on Information Science and Systems (CISS)*
 publication_short: In *ICML 2023 Workshop* and *CISS 2024*
 publication_overlay: ICMLW 2023